Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 \subsection{Selection Effect}

 The selection effect presents a significant challenge in SN~Ia observations and statistical inference.
-To assess this influence for the CSST-UDF survey, we perform a simplified simulation to estimate the average magnitude bias of SNe in different redshift bins.
-Specifically, we conduct 50 sets of selection-effect simulations using parameters consistent with the same parameters as in Section~\ref{sec:sn-sim}, but with the survey area enlarged by a factor of five to increase the number of SNe.
-Each simulation follows four sequential steps.
+To assess this influence for the CSST-UDF survey, we perform a simplified simulation to estimate the average magnitude bias of SNe in different redshift bins. {Specifically, we conduct 50 sets of selection-effect simulations using the exact configuration described in Section~\ref{sec:sn-sim}.
+To increase the total number of SNe while preserving their original parameter distributions, we enlarge the survey area by a factor of five instead of increasing the survey time.} Each simulation follows four sequential steps.
 First, we generate mock catalogs under the CSST-UDF observing conditions and apply selection criteria described in Section~\ref{sec:sn-sim}, leaving roughly 11,000 SNe~Ia per set.
-Next, we calculate the Hubble residuals as $\Delta \mu = \mu_{\rm obs} - \mu_{\rm fid}(z,\vec\theta_{\rm fid}),$ where
+Next,we calculate the Hubble residuals as { $\Delta \mu_i = \mu_{{\rm obs},i} - \mu_{\rm fid}(z_i,\vec\theta_{\rm fid}),$} where